-To begin with, we approximate both the market option prices and the squared local volatility using deep neural networks.
-By requiring that $\pi(K, T)$ is a solution to the Dupire equation subjected to given initial and boundary conditions to be discussed in Section~\ref{sec. dupire_eqn}, we regularize $\pi(K, T)$ and determine the unknown $\sigma(K, T)$ self-consistently.
-Since the resulting $\pi(K, T)$ and $\sigma(K, T)$ are continuous and differentiable functions of $K$ and $T$, this allows us to evaluate Dupire's equation locally on a uniformly sampled $(K, T)$ from the support manifold of Dupire's equation.
+For this, we approximate both the market option prices and the squared local volatility using deep neural networks.
+By requiring $\pi(K, T)$ to be a solution to the Dupire equation subjected to given initial and boundary conditions to be discussed in Section~\ref{sec. dupire_eqn}, we regularize $\pi(K, T)$ and determine the unknown $\sigma(K, T)$ self-consistently.
+Since the resulting $\pi(K, T)$ and $\sigma(K, T)$ are continuous and differentiable functions of $K$ and $T$, we can evaluate Dupire's equation locally on a uniformly sampled $(K, T)$ from the support of Dupire's equation.
 Unlike previous approaches, where constraints were imposed on fixed strike-maturity pairs, a successive re-sampling enables us to regularize the entire support.
 In addition, the positiveness of $\sigma(K, T)$ is ensured by a properly selected output activation function of the neural network, hence it is everywhere well defined.
 Finally, we mitigate the risk of arbitrage opportunities by penalizing a loss as soft constraints.
 In this way, local volatility is estimated by construction as a smooth surface instead of applying automatic differentiation to neural option prices.
 In addition, noise in market data is filtered out from the constraint imposed by Dupire's equation.
 A TensorFlow implementation of our algorithm is available at \url{https://github.com/ameirtheshaa/LocalVolatility}.

 The rest of the paper is organized as follows.
-We review in Section~\ref{s2} of background knowledge including Dupire's equation and arbitrage-free conditions, followed by a comment on the market data.
+In Section~\ref{s2} we review background knowledge on Dupire's equation and arbitrage-free conditions, followed by a comment on market data.
 After rescaling and reparameterization of market option prices in Section~\ref{sec:change_of_variable} and a discussion of neural ansatz and loss functions in Section~\ref{sec:loss}, our deep self-consistent algorithm is summarized and discussed in Section~\ref{sec:algo}.
 The proposed method is first tested on synthetic datasets in Section~\ref{sec:synthetic_data}, and then applied to market option prices in Section~\ref{sec:real_data} where, as an ablation study, we compare our results with those obtained without including the residue of Dupire's equation as a regularizer.
 Finally, the advantages and limitations of our method are discussed in Section~\ref{sec:limitations}, where conclusions are drawn.